 The two possible outcomes of this stage are closed-won or closed-lost.
 If the seller wins the deal, he can then pass on the client’s information to Customer Success for implementation.
 If he loses the deal, the seller must consider whether the prospect bought from a competitor, thus eliminating future possibilities; or whether simply no decision was made, which means there may be an opportunity to revisit the deal in the future.

-As part of this stage in the pipeline, sellers should identify in the CRM the sales tools they used to close the deal, whether won or lost.
+As part of this stage in the pipeline, sellers should identify in the CRM the sales software they used to close the deal, whether won or lost.
 This will allow sales leaders to calculate the ROI or their sales tools and make informed decisions about which tools to renew and which to cancel.

 Directly below, you’ll find our Vengreso stages of the sales pipeline.
 It’s taken directly out of our CRM to give you an idea of how we guide our sellers of when and how to move a deal through the sales pipeline.